mdziezyc/ElVaccPL2020/README.md

 Install `requirements.txt`.
 Run `main.py` to generate plots.
 Remove `data/vaccination.json` if you want to download the newest data (currently data are not updated, last update: 31.10.21).

+Results were used and interpreted in my [tweet](https://twitter.com/DziezycMaciej/status/1495721187137228805) (Polish).

 ## Data sources

 ### Statistic Poland (GUS)